MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/add-additional-profile-fields-for-user-information.md

 8. Once all associated options added for a dependent profile field, click on Publish.

->[!Caution]
->
-> Associated profile fields cannot be edited/updated/deleted once they are published

 ## Add Privacy Terms and Conditions